-When you choosing a wedding venue even though you may have made your mind up on a particular venue, it’s always advised that you view more than one.
+When your choosing a wedding venue, even though you may have made your mind up on a particular venue, it’s always advised that you view more than one.

 Seeing a venue on the internet or in photographs doesn’t give you a real feel for the venue.

 You’ve got to see it in person to pick up the vibes.

-Recommendations from friends and family are good, but their opinion may be different from yours, so it’s best to visit venues yourself and avoid disappointment.
+Recommendations from friends and family are good, but their opinions may differ from yours, so it’s best to visit venues yourself and avoid disappointment.

 The ambience of the venue, the size of the space, how you feel when you pull up, the way the staff treat you.
 These all make an impression on you and help you to decide if that’s where you want to hold your wedding.

-There will be certain things in each venue that make them stand out from the others, these things will make it easier to choose the perfect wedding venue for you.
+Certain things will stand out in each venue from the others; these things will make it easier to choose the perfect wedding venue for you.

 These viewings are about finding the one that ticks every single box for you both.

-The venues will then be delighted to show you around in person, and by then, you may have whittled it down to a couple to choose from.
+The venues will then be delighted to show you around in person, and by then, you may have whittled it down to a couple of wedding venues to choose from.

 There is no definite answer here; you can visit as many as you want when choosing your wedding venue.